DevBobby-REP/PPSSPP-DATAFROGSF3000/README.md

 # PPSSPP Port for Data Frog SF3000

+> ☹️ **The project is frozen.**
+>
+> The project is on hold for the time being!
+Don't expect any updates in the coming months.
+It has become very difficult to continue updating the project due to code-related issues; code changes have proven almost useless, as I haven't seen any FPS gains.
+I won't release an update until I achieve a stable 30 FPS.
+I will continue working on the project locally.
+Thanks to everyone who supported it!

 > ⚠️ **Experimental Project**
 >
 > This port of **PPSSPP** for the **Data Frog SF3000** is intended **only for experimental purposes**.
 Development will continue gradually.
 Expect bugs, crashes, and very low performance.